babaaurhummm/pilote-automatique-/README.md

 # ⛵ Pilote Automatique

-Pilote Automatique is an Arduino-based autopilot project for a sailboat.
+Pilote Automatique is an Arduino-based autopilot TIPE project for a sailboat.
 It combines onboard sensors (GPS, IMU, wind sensor), rudder control, and a Python bridge for data logging.
+Feel free to read the MCOT (French), it explains some details about the whys of the project.

 ## What this project does